Adding P2P calling to your outreach strategy

 What Will Your Callers Say

 Once you know who you plan to call, your next step is to decide what you want your callers to say.
 ThruTalk makes it easy to guide your callers’ conversations via an interactive script that leads them through the call based on what responses they record.
-Here’s some best practices for script writing:
+Here are some best practices for script writing:

 - Script Length: While the length of your scripts will vary depending on why you’re calling, we recommend keeping your scripts short -- under 5 minutes of total speaking time, which usually means a short introduction and 3-4 total questions per branch.

 - Instant Follow Up: The Instant Follow Up feature allows callers to send a text to the contact they're speaking to, while on the call.
 This can be used to send contacts a link to your website or additional information.
 Admins can read more about how to add this question type to a script here, and callers can read more about how to use this feature during a call here.

 - Custom Variables: You can add custom variables that populate individual caller data and information directly into your script.
 Read more about this here.

 We highly encourage you to read your script out loud before you start calling to test the length and to make sure that it sounds natural.
 For more on the nuts and bolts of creating your script, read our support guides here.

 When Will You Make Calls

 To get the most value out of your calling program, you’ll also need to consider when you will use ThruTalk.